feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 **SINGLE-SOURCE NUMERIC FIGURES**

 Default to removal, not hedging.
 See Step 2 for the full rule.
-A specific number from an anonymous source has no credibility that hedging can preserve.
-Replace with general language or cut entirely.

 **LEGAL AND OFFICIAL SOURCING**